-If there is one thing that has been a major source of complaint in the industry about circuits, it had to do with their lack of structural strength.
+If there is one thing that has been a major source of complaint in the industry about circuits, it has to do with their lack of structural strength.

 Traditionally, circuits were designed using wires, which made them very weak and fragile.
-Something as fragile as a minor impact was enough to ruin them, and in turn making the entire device useless.
+Something as fragile as a minor impact was enough to ruin them, and in turn, make the entire device useless.
 It didn’t matter how much the same was fixed, because it was a given that the circuits would break down again eventually.

 The creation of these printed circuits made the possibility of damage to the circuits almost impossible in most cases.
 What was once a fragile piece of assembly quickly became something that was next to indestructible, at least according to the industry standards of the day.

 2. Versatile & Adaptive

 Another great advantage of the technology was that the technology was highly versatile.

 There was no real restriction on what the same could be used for, as it could be used for a wide range of applications, ranging from small toys to spacecraft.
 In other words, the ability to use this technology was only limited by one’s imagination more than anything else.

 Today, printed circuit boards are used for a wide variety of requirements, which range from simple household gadgets to space applications.

 To make a long story short, it can be said that wherever there is a need for electrical circuits, it is possible for one to deploy the usage of this technology in a manner that is both effective as well as satisfactory in terms of outcome.

 This is a point that has to be taken in context with time, for it didn’t really apply to the technology for quite some time.